formatBCE/Random-snippets/README.md

 1. Get Respeaker Lite with ESP32 soldered to it (you may solder it yourself, pins on the back can remain dry, they're not used).
 2. [Solder USR to D2 and MUTE to D3 pins](https://wiki.seeedstudio.com/respeaker_button/).
 3. [Flash latest 48kHz I2S firmware to the XMOS board](https://wiki.seeedstudio.com/xiao_respeaker/#flash-the-i2s-firmware) (pay attention to USB port, you need the main board port, not ESP32 one) Make sure you're using 48kHz version, as default one is 16kHz and won't work with this repo.
-5. Flash ESPHome firmware (YAML included, adjust to your environment) to ESP32 (use its port).
+5. Flash ESPHome firmware (YAML included, place `/config/common/respeaker-satellite-base.yaml` into ESPHome `common` directory, and adjust `/config/respeaker-satellite-dashboard-example.yaml` to your needs) to ESP32 (use its port).
 6. Add device to Home Assistant.

 ## Current state